MicrosoftLearning/mslearn-stream-analytics/Instructions/Labs/01-stream-analytics.md

 ## Explore the Azure resources

 1. In the [Azure portal](https://portal.azure.com?azure-portal=true), on the home page, select **Resource groups** to see the resource groups in your subscription.
-This should include the **learn*xxxxxxxxxxxxxxxxx...*** resource group identified by the setup script.
+This should include the **dp000-*xxxxxxx*** resource group identified by the setup script.
-2. Select the **learn*xxxxxxxxxxxxxxxxx...*** resource group, and review the resources it contains, which should include:
+2. Select the **dp000-*xxxxxxx*** resource group, and review the resources it contains, which should include:
     - An *IoT Hub* named **iothub*xxxxxxxxxxxxx***, which is used to receive incoming device data.
     - A *Storage account* named **store*xxxxxxxxxxxx***, to which the data processing results will be written.
     - A *Stream Analytics job* named **stream*xxxxxxxxxxxxx***, which will be used to process streaming data.